OCHS Board of Directors

 After teaching high school English for several years, she completed a Master of Library Science degree.
 Glenda's career has involved work as a technical writer in the aerospace industry, teacher, librarian, and computer tech.
 She completed certification for a Master Gardener and has served as president of garden clubs and flower show judge.
 She belongs to the Ouray County Woman's Club, Women in Support of Education, and the United Church of the San Juans.

 Don currently serves as the Curator of the Museum.
 He received his B.S. degree in chemistry from Monmouth College in Monmouth, IL and his Ph.D. in chemistry from Indiana University.
 He recently retired from California State University, Los Angeles where he was Professor of Chemistry for 36 years.
 He and his wife Beth have been coming to Ouray on vacations for more than 20 years.
 They built their house five miles north of Ouray in 1999.
 Don has a passion for mining and railroad history and in his basement is a 30 x 40 foot model railroad based on the D&RGW and RGS Railroads.
 In his spare time he enjoys hiking and jeeping in search of yet another mine or railroad right-of-way.
-He is also the Editor of the Ouray County Historical Society Magazine.
+He is the Editor of the Ouray County Historical Society Magazine and author of Mines, Miners, and Much More, a history of mining in Ouray, Silvetton and Telluride.

 Walt is a graduate of the University of Maine with a degree in Forestry.
 After serving two years with the U. S. Army, he began his 30 year career with the U. S. Forest Service.
 He was stationed in the Black Hills National Forest in South Dakota and in 1963 moved to Fort Collins, Colorado where he was District Ranger on the Laramie River District of the Roosevelt National Forest.
 In 1968 Walt was assigned as Ouray District Ranger on the Uncompahgre National Forest.
 He and his wife Nancy together with their five children, therefore, moved to Montrose and also acquired a house on 4th Street in Ouray which was built in 1880.
 When Walt retired in 1986, he and Nancy settled in their Ouray Home.